Orangeburg Massacre: Legacy

 Soon after the event, students and activists dubbed it the "Orangeburg Massacre".
 According to Cleveland Sellers, the name was chosen to be reminiscent of the Sharpeville massacre.
-In Sharpeville, South African police had open fired on and killed dozens of unarmed anti-apartheid activists.
+In Sharpeville, South African police had opened fire on and killed dozens of unarmed anti-apartheid activists.
 Robert McNair strongly disliked the name because he thought it suggested the shootings had been pre-planned.
 Nevertheless, "Orangeburg Massacre" gradually became the accepted name in the decades after the event.

 South Carolina State College (now South Carolina State University) has multiple memorials dedicated to the victims.
 The gymnasium that opened later in the same year as the massacre was named the Smith–Hammond–Middleton Memorial Center in their honor.
 The college built a granite monument with the names of the victims at the center of campus in 1969.
 In 2000, the university erected a South Carolina Historical Marker explaining the history of the massacre near the entrance to campus.
 In 2022, bronze busts of the three men killed were installed behind the granite memorial.

 Memorial services are held every year.
 From 1969 to 1983 they were held at the SHM Memorial Center and since then they have been held at the monument.
 In 2001, on the 33rd anniversary of the killings, Governor Jim Hodges became the first governor to attend the annual memorial.
 He issued a formal apology for the massacre.
 That same year, an oral history project recorded interviews with eight of the survivors.